00AR/semantic_search/readme.md

     pip install -r requirements.txt
     ```
 - Setup Environment Variables
-    - Create a new file named `.config.env` and add the following:
+    - Create a new file named `.config.env` and add the following environment variables with required values:
         ```bash
         BASE_DIR=/path/to/the/repo/semantic_search
         MEDIA=media